mosaicml/examples/examples/stable-diffusion/README.md

 # To train on different data
+The easiest way to train with new data is to make a new dataset in the same format as the `lambdalabs/pokemon` dataset.
 The `lambdalabs/pokemon` dataset was made with BLIP (a salesforce image captioning model) and uploaded to HuggingFace datasets.
 There are many other similar text-to-image datasets available on HuggingFace [here](https://huggingface.co/datasets?task_categories=task_categories:text-to-image).
 Any of the text-to-image datasets with `image` and `text` columns can be used by simply changing the dataset name in `yamls/finetune.yaml`.
 Datasets with different formats or color palettes such as spectrograms may require different normalization or pre-processing.

 To add a non-HuggingFace dataset, create your own dataset that yeilds `image` and `text` pairs and use the `build_hf_image_caption_datapsec` function in `data.py` for guidance regarding tokenization and transformations.